Upgrading from Versions 1.x

 4 # If one of these headers matches we will log supergraph and subgraphs requests/responses

-5 experimental_when_header: # REMOVED
+5 experimental_when_header: # NO LONGER SUPPORTED

 6 - name: apollo-router-log-request